CBD Oil & Pregnancy: What The Studies Say About This Trendy Treatment Might Surprise You

 I am a mom with an autoimmune disease and a chronic pain condition.
-When I got pregnant, my occasional nausea turned into a case of raging hyperemesis gravidarum.
-I would have done just about anything to have eased the symptoms during those long nine months.
-More than ever, moms like me are turning to CBD oil during their pregnancy to treat pain, anxiety, and morning sickness, but is that safe?
-What these CBD oil pregnancy studies say may surprise you, no matter what you expect the answer to be.
+When I got pregnant, my occasional nausea turned into a case of raging hyperemesis gravidarum, and the thought of CBD oil during pregnancy as treatment sounded too good to be true.
+I would have done just about anything to have eased the symptoms during those long nine months, and more than ever, moms like me are turning to CBD oil during their pregnancy to treat pain, anxiety, and morning sickness.
+But is that safe?

 Therefore, you can see why it is incredibly important to examine all of the available literature before you even consider using CBD oil during your pregnancy.
 Unfortunately, there is not a wide breadth of research available, as it is a recently popular phenomenon.

 And the experts are not of a consensus on this one.
 Obstetrician Dr. Angela Jones tells Romper, “Regarding CBD oils in pregnancy, I’m reluctant to endorse anything with limited research; hence, until further notice, I can’t endorse or recommend their use.”